Apalachicola Travel Guide: 15 Best Things To Do and Top Attractions

 Happy lady at the beach on St George Island, Florida

-Yes, there is a Piggly Wiggly and gas station on St. George Island if you plan to camp out or stay in a beach house for your next stay.
-We grilled fresh grouper at our campsite and other tasty fresh seafood from the store.
-On top of that, there are some great restaurants.
-We got gluten-free pizza at BJ’s Pizza and Subs – their food was excellent.
+Yes, there is a Piggly Wiggly and gas station on St. George Island if you plan to camp out or stay in a beach house.
+We grilled fresh grouper at our campsite and other tasty fresh seafood from the local grocery store.

 Girl and dog walking downtown Apalachicola, Florida